KladovValentin/hades-pid/readme.md

 # ML-based PID for HADES particle candidates

-This repository contains Python code for training and applying a neural-network PID model, plus a small C++ wrapper that runs the exported ONNX model inside a HADES analysis.
+This package trains and applies a neural-network particle-identification model for HADES `HParticleCand`-like track candidates.
+It can be used in two ways:

+1. as a standalone Python workflow for preparing data, training the network, exporting ONNX files, and producing prediction tables;
+2. from a HADES analysis through the `HNetworkPID.h` / `HNetworkPID.C` wrapper,
+   which loads the exported ONNX model and evaluates candidates directly in C++.

-The model classifies one particle candidate into five classes:
+The network returns probabilities for five particle classes:

 | Network index | Particle |
 | --- | --- |